Andrés Galarraga: Atlanta Braves (1998–2000)

-In Galarraga’s first season in Atlanta (1998), he hit .305, with 44 home runs, and 121 RBI.
+In Galarraga's first season in Atlanta (1998), he hit .305, with 44 home runs, and 121 RBI.
 This made him the first player in MLB history to hit 40 or more homers in consecutive seasons for two different teams.
 During 1999 spring training, Galarraga developed a sore back.
 Treatment from the team's trainers and team doctor included hydrobaths, massages, muscle relaxers, and stretching, but would not stop the nagging soreness.
 Galarraga was referred to a medical oncologist in Atlanta for a thorough physical exam and an MRI.
 On the second lumbar vertebra in his lower back, Galarraga had a tumor known as non-Hodgkin's lymphoma, a form of lymphatic cancer.
 He missed the entire 1999 season receiving chemotherapy treatments.
 Rockies third baseman and ex-teammate Vinny Castilla switched briefly from his traditional number 9 to number 14 on his jersey, to honor Galarraga's cancer fight.

 In Spring 2000, Galarraga returned to the field after undergoing chemotherapy and a strict workout routine.
 In his third at-bat of opening day of the 2000 season, Galarraga knocked in the winning run with a home run.
 In April and May, he was tied for first place in home runs in the National League and he was batting .300.
 At the end of the season, Galarraga had batted .302, with 28 home runs, and 100 RBI.
 He was awarded his second National League Comeback Player of the Year Award by The Sporting News.
 Galarraga asked the Braves’ ownership for a two-year contract, but the most that it would offer was a one-year contract.
 Hence, he decided to become a free agent, and signed with the Texas Rangers, who were willing to offer Galarraga the contract for two years that he sought.

-Rangers, Giants, and Expos (2001–2003)
+Rangers, Expos, and Giants (2001–2003)

 The change of baseball leagues affected Galarraga badly in 2001.
 At age 40, he found himself "lost" in a different league, facing different pitchers, and stuck in a back-up position with the star Rafael Palmeiro as the main first baseman for the Texas Rangers.
 Galarraga was used mainly as a designated hitter (DH), as a pinch-hitter, and occasionally as a starter against left-handed pitchers.
 After a disappointing .235 batting average, 10 home runs, and 34 RBI, in 72 games, he was traded to the San Francisco Giants, at mid-season.

 In 2002, Galarraga signed with the Expos for the full season.
 He then returned to the Giants in 2003, after signing a minor league contract, prior to the season.
 As a part-time player with the Giants, Galarraga batted .301, with 12 home runs, and 42 RBI.